kdufera/node-order-entery-system/README.md

 # Instruction

-* MongoDB is required for this project
+* mongoDBis required for this project
-    * run 'nongod'
+    * run 'mongod'

 * Clone the repo and install NPM libraries
     * run 'npm install'